 - Most services are pay-per-hour.

-- You get charged for cancellation, no matter when the service was cancelled.
+- You get charged for cancellation, no matter when or why the service was cancelled.

-- Customer support is limited for office hours only.
+- Customer support is limited to office hours only.

 - Some local councils have a waiting list.

 - 24/7 customer support and pest extermination even on weekends.